Thursday, January 1, 2026

 Good to get back to apartment, and offload stuff into stash.
 Also, I can put off having to sell stuff to relieve encumbrance.
 Nice that drugs, mods, and junk don't take up any weight - might as well just keep them on person.

-Looks like I can rent other aparrments.
+Looks like I can rent other apartments.

 When you take a shower you cough blood.

-What happ[ens if i sleep?
+What happens if i sleep?
 I like the sleep clock, but it seems to just advance time.
-No more visits from JOhnny.
+No more visits from Johnny.

 I should start spending some of these Attribute Points, and picking something of a path.